-No mailbox or newspaper delivery box, hereinafter referred to as mailbox, willshall be allowed to exist on Kitsap County right_of_way if it interferes with the safety of the traveling public or the function, maintenance, or operation of the Ceounty road system.
+No mailbox or newspaper delivery box, hereinafter referred to as mailbox, will be allowed to exist on Kitsap County right-of-way if it interferes with the safety of the traveling public or the function, maintenance, or operation of the county road system.
 The location and construction of mailboxes shall conform to the regulations of the U.S. Postal Service.
-In addition, the installation of all mailboxes located within the clear zone and on Kitsap County right- of- way shall meet the following requirements:
+In addition, the installation of all mailboxes located within the clear zone and on Kitsap County right-of-way shall meet the following requirements: